nicholaspung/tracker-desktop/frontend/README.md

 - add a component to analyzed the data to show trends, ie sum of how much money spent per month, sum of how much money brought in per month, sum of latest balance according to month for length of time
 - add line chart to showcase finance balance trends
 - add a time frame for all
+- fix summary for sums, in finance balances summary, it's not filtering the account owner

 LATER